murex/gamekit-coffeemachine/README.md

 This repository contains a set of tools allowing to interact with coffee machine kata implementations.

-These tools are can be executed against coffee machine kata implementation in any language, as long as a command line runner and a facade are available in this language.
+These tools are designed so that they can be executed against any language implementation of the coffee machine kata, as long as a command line runner and a facade are available in this language.

 ## Available Tools